vishnumenon/terminal-illness/README.md

 terminal-illness
 ================

-Terminal Illness is a _tiny_ Zepto.js (If you haven't used it, Zepto is a great, lightweight framework with all the good parts of JQuery) plugin that makes any div into a customizable Terminal interface.
+Terminal Illness is a _tiny_ Zepto.js (If you haven't used it, Zepto is a great, lightweight framework with all the good parts of JQuery) plugin that makes any div into a customizable Terminal interface. **Now also with JQuery support.
+Use terminal-illness-jquery.js**

 Use
 ---